MichaelOmondi/Blog/README.md

 ## User Story

-- Users can see the pitches other people have posted.
+- Users can see the Blogs other people have posted.

-- Users can vote on the pitch they liked and give it a downvote or upvote.
+- Users can vote on the blogs they liked and give it a downvote or upvote.

 - Users can sign in to leave a comment.